-The Black History Museum and Cultural Center of Virginia (BHMVA) hosts Paradox of Liberty: Slavery at Jefferson’s Monticello from January 18 through April 18, 2020.
+The Black History Museum and Cultural Center of Virginia (BHMVA) hosts Paradox of Liberty: Slavery at Jefferson’s Monticello through November 28.
 BHMVA is the only venue in the Mid-Atlantic currently scheduled to present the national traveling exhibition.
-Thought provoking and powerful, the exhibition explores the lives of the enslaved community at Monticello.
+Thought-provoking and powerful, the exhibition explores the lives of the enslaved community at Monticello.

 Thomas Jefferson drafted the Declaration of Independence and considered slavery to be “an abominable crime,” yet over the course of his lifetime he owned 607 people.
 Paradox of Liberty: Slavery at Jefferson’s Monticello (Paradox) gives voice to six of the enslaved families who built and maintained Monticello, Jefferson’s plantation.
 It brings individuals and families out of the shadows of slavery to add a crucial human dimension long missing from many resources on slavery in Virginia and the United States.